radiantearth/radiant-mlhub/docs/source/getting_started.rst

 You can download all the assets associated with a collection using the :meth:`Collection.download <radiant_mlhub.models.Collection.download>` method.
 This method takes a full output path (including file name) where the archive should be saved on the local file system.
-If a file of the same name already exists it will raise an exception (unless you use ``overwrite=True``).
+If a file of the same name already exists it will skip the download (unless you use ``exist_okay=False``, in which case a :exc:`FileExistsError` is raised).
 Collection archives are gzipped tarballs.

 .. code-block:: python